 \subsection{Source localization}

-The source localization estimates for the spherical geometry and four different eccentriticies, 0.06, 0.29, 0.63, and 0.98 \%, are shown in Figure (\ref{fig:ecc_4methods}).
-The relative mutual differences between the adaptive and regular meshing approach, measured via EMD, were observed to be less prominent in source localization as compared to forward modelling.
+The source localization estimates for the spherical geometry and four different eccentricities, 0.06, 0.29, 0.63, and 0.98 \%, are shown in Figure (\ref{fig:ecc_4methods}).
+The relative mutual differences between the adaptive and regular meshing approaches, measured via EMD, were observed to be less prominent in source localization as compared to forward modeling.
 These EMD differences also depend on the applied inverse method.
-Matching with the forward simulation results, the adaptive 1.3 mm mesh provided the smallest median in each case with a maximally 3.0 mm marginal to the other cases.
-For MNE and sLORETA, the initial FE mesh resolution (3.0, 2.0 and 1.3 mm) seems the governing factor determining the differences in source localization accuracy, while for Dipole scan such a tendency was not observed with the mutual differences between the methods being minor.
-In each case, the EMDs grow towards the centre of the domain (median 8--14 mm in the vicinity of the boundary and 12--15 mm near the centre) which is a natural consequence of the ill-posed nature of the source localization problem.
+Matching with the forward simulation results, the adaptive 1.3 mm mesh provided the smallest median in each case, with a maximum of 3.0 mm marginal to the other cases.
+For MNE and sLORETA, the initial FE mesh resolution (3.0, 2.0, and 1.3 mm) seems to be the governing factor determining the differences in source localization accuracy, while the dipole scan, such a tendency was not observed with the mutual differences between the methods being minor.
+In each case, the EMDs grow towards the center of the domain (median 8--14 mm in the vicinity of the boundary and 12--15 mm near the center), which is a natural consequence of the ill-posed nature of the source localization problem.